ASFHyP3/nisar-docs/data-products/data-format.md

 - *NISAR example:* an array datatype used within a metadata or structured record to store a fixed-size collection of values (e.g., a constant-dimension vector or matrix associated with an acquisition or product record).

-**Variable-length datatypes** represent one-dimensional arrays of a specified base datatype, where the number of values may vary between elements.
+**Variable-length datatypes** represent one-dimensional arrays of a specified base datatype, with a variable number of items.

 - *NISAR example:* a variable-length array used to store lists of contributing looks, burst indices, or quality flags, where the number of entries may vary between pixels.